jbroerken/mrhspeechd/doc/source/Configuration_File/API_Provider/PicovoiceCobra.rst

     * - AccessKeyPath
       - The full path to the picovoice access key to use.
     * - MinConfidence
-      - The minimum confidence required to recognize speech.
+      - The minimum confidence in percent required to recognize speech.

 Example